troglobit/myLinux/README.md

 Using Telnet
 ------------

-The Busybox `telnetd` is available in TroglOS, but you have to enable the service to start it:
+The Busybox `telnetd` is available in myLinux, but you have to enable the service to start it:

     initctl enable telnetd